hamid-abbasnia/github-slideshow/_posts/0000-01-02-hamid-abbasnia.md

 layout: slide
 title: "Welcome to our third slide!"
 ---
-this is from Hamid Abbasnia
+this is my awesome slide
 Use the left arrow to go back!